eclipse-embed-cdt/web-jekyll/_posts/project/2017-07-09-sourceforge-to-netlify-migration.md

 Currently the project has no more operational dependencies on SourceForge.

-[Netlify](https://www.netlify.com) is a new (open source friendly) web hosting profider, with a very convenient way of managing and updating sites.
+[Netlify](https://www.netlify.com) is a new (open source friendly) web hosting provider, with a very convenient way of managing and updating sites.

 ## Rationale